Louis E. Rossman, D.M.D.

 Louis E. Rossman is a clinical professor of endodontics and overseer at the University of Pennsylvania School of Dental Medicine.
 He is also chair emeritus of the I.B.
 Bender Division of Endodontics at the Albert Einstein Medical Center in Philadelphia, and a clinical associate professor of surgery and medicine at Drexel University College of Medicine.

-He is the president of the Foundation for Endodontics.
-He is a Diplomate of the American Board of Endodontics, and past president and past director of the ABE.
+He is a past president of the Foundation for Endodontics.
+He is a Diplomate of the American Board of Endodontics, and past president and past director of the American Board of Endodontics.
 He is a Fellow in the American College of Dentists.

 Dr. Rossman has lectured extensively in the United States, Europe and Asia.
 He has published numerous articles and written chapters in several textbooks including Pathways of the Pulp, Periodontics: Medicine, Surgery, and Implants, Kraus’ Dental Anatomy and Occlusion, and Harvey’s Veterinary Dentistry.
 He also serves as a consulting editor for the Journal of Endodontics and Compendium of Continuing Education in Dentistry.
 He maintains a full-time clinical private practice specializing in endodontics in Philadelphia.